Danieldacruz7/Advanced-Tensorflow-Techniques/README.md

 - ### Image Segmentation of Handwritten Digits

     Image segmentation is the process of breaking an image into multiple segments, or clusters of pixels that identify different objects within the image.
 In this example, the computer vision model is able to map over the handwritten digits in the image.

+    One measure of in image segmentation involves using the intersection over union (IOU).
+By taking the groundtruth label and the prediction label, it can be compared to return a score that indicate the amount of overlap between labels.
+The case where the IOU score is zero indicates a poor result and where a score of one equals a perfect result.

     ![Image Segmentation](./Advanced%20Computer%20Vision%20with%20TensorFlow/Images/Image%20Segmentation.png)